 RE is Growing

-In its World Energy Outlook, the International Energy Agency identifies pathways for clean energy technological solutions needed to reach global carbon neutrality (i.e. net zero greenhouse gas emissions) by 2050.
+In its World Energy Outlook (WEO), the International Energy Agency (IEA) identifies pathways for clean energy technological solutions (with RE as the main solution) needed to reach global net zero greenhouse gas emissions (net zero GHGs) by 2050.
 It also details interim goals that will ensure the world is on the path to carbon neutrality.
-In order to achieve the 2050 goal, by 2030 low carbon sources (the majority of which will ultimately be RE sources) need to generate 75% of the world's energy (up from ~40% today, including nuclear as a low carbon energy source).

-Many Latin American countries produce a significant amount of renewable energy, about ¼ as an overall rough average of the majority of Latin American countries' overall energy mix; though some countries in Latin America produce much higher shares of renewable energy.
-China produces around ¼ of its electricity from RE sources for its electricity generation (despite having a much higher share of RE generating capacity in its energy mix).
-Meanwhile, India has a renewable energy capacity of over ⅓ of its total installed energy capacity.
+Many Latin American countries produce a significant amount of renewable energy for electricity; around 50% as an overall rough average of the majority of Latin American countries' overall energy mix; though some countries in Latin America produce much higher shares of renewable energy.
+For example, Brazil produces over 80% RE for electricity (due to a large share of hydroelectricity).
+Costa Rica is powered almost entirely by RE.

-However, it must be noted that the amount of renewable energy generation varies widely from country to country, and from region to region within countries.
+It must be noted that the amount of renewable energy generation varies widely from country to country, and from region to region within countries.
 States and provinces within countries have wide variations of renewable energy generation as a share of a country's energy mix, and have varying mandates for future renewable energy production.
-For example, in the United States, California produces over 40% of its energy from renewable sources, and is under a statewide mandate to get 100% of its electricity (100RE) from clean energy sources by 2045.

 Falling Cost of Solar and Wind